 Cost Per Square Foot: 7

-- Defy Epoxy Stain costs $35.99 per gallon.
+– Defy Epoxy Stain costs $35.99 per gallon.
 We applied the suggested two coats of stain wet on wet.
-Three gallons of Epoxy Stain were used for the 300 foot test deck.
+Three gallons of Epoxy Stain was used for the 300-foot test deck.
 Translates to $.36 a square foot.

 Preventing Mold/Mildew/Algae: 10

 – There was no mold or mildew on the deck after 2.5 years.

 – We found that the Defy Epoxy Stain was a little difficult to apply.
 Saversystems, the manufacturer of Defy products suggests applying two coats of stain “wet on wet”.
 We watched the free DVD that came with the stain and followed the directions.
 The first coat penetrated into the wood extremely well.
 So well that we needed to move fast so the stain would not dry.
 The second coat was applied 30 minutes after the first coat.
 This second coat was substantially easier to apply and evened out the overall appearance.
 We would suggest tarping the floor when staining the rails to avoid drips drying on the floor.

 – No darkening and just a slight fading after 2.5 years.

 Difficulty of Reapplication:8

 – Defy Epoxy would be easy to re-coat since the stain penetrated into the wood with little to no darkening.
 Using the Defy Wood Cleaner would be enough to prep the wood.